Dual Nationality and Abuse of Right

 Effective nationality cannot be disguised in order to obtain illegittimate benefits

 The concept of a possible abuse of dual nationality was further expanded The Iran-United States Claims Tribunal in Case No. A-18, and in other cases decided by the Iran-US Tribunal.
-In fact, among the most controversial claims to be decided by the tribunal were those brought by individuals who held both the Iran and US citizenship.
-In judging those cases, the Tribunal affirmed the principle that:
+Some of the most controversial tribunal claims involved individuals holding both Iranian and U.S. citizenship, raising complex dual nationality issues.
+While judging those cases, the Tribunal affirmed the principle that:

 dual nationality cannot abused, i.e. the Tribunal could deny jurisdiction on equitable grounds in cases of fraudulent use of nationality.